How to call privately on iPhone: 4 easy methods

 In short, do this if you want to call privately on iPhone:

-iPhone users can easily call privately by turning off caller ID through your iPhone settings.
-Open Settings > Tap on “Phone” > Tap on “show my caller ID.” > Use the toggle to hide your caller ID.
-If this option isn’t available to you, you can also dial *67, followed by the phone number or enable caller ID blocking through your carrier.
+iPhone users can easily call privately by turning off caller ID through their iPhone settings.
+Open Settings > Tap on “phone” > Tap on “show my caller ID” > Use the toggle to hide your caller ID.
+If this option isn’t available to you, you can also dial *67 followed by the phone number or enable caller ID blocking through your carrier.

 Related: How to make your phone impossible to track